rdsea/bigdataincidentanalytics/REASONING.md

   },
   "annotations": {
-    "summary": "Instance nodered:1881 is not receiving sensor data", "description": "nodered:1881 of job node-red has not been receiving any sensor data from the MQTT broker for the last 30 seconds.", },
+    "summary": "Instance nodered:1881 is not receiving sensor data", "description": "nodered:1881 of job node-red has not been receiving any sensor data from the MQTT broker for the last 30 seconds."
+  },
   "startsAt": "2020-02-20T18:53:41.18011468Z",
   "endsAt": "0001-01-01T00:00:00Z",